Installation

 Declaring a real object

 In unit tests we’re usually forced to declare all our dependencies first before we can declare our unit-under-test.
-With mockspresso, every unit test can declare it’s real object(s) up front using the MockspressoProperties.realInstance()
+With mockspresso, every unit test can declare it’s real object(s) up front using the MockspressoProperties.realInstance() method.

 class CoffeeMakerTest {